ToppleBot

 Summary

-Recently, I also got an odometry system up and running, based solely off of the IMU data.
-Modeling each corner of the cube as a node, I dynamically update their positions using the quaterion from the AHRS algorithm.
+I also got an odometry system up and running, based solely off the IMU data.
+Modeling each corner of the cube as a node, I dynamically update their positions using the quaternion from the AHRS algorithm.
 Then, using the projected gravity vector, I determine which node is the "balancing node" which allows me to determine the translation from the previous balancing node to the current one.
 I can then determine the position of the model and it's orientation and display it through RViz.
 Initially the visualization updated slowly and often mispresented the system orientation.
+Through multi-threading I was able to combat the delays and get another nice demonstration.